tsgates/arch-wiki-markdown/wiki/Java.md

 Java
 ====

-> Summary

-This article explains how to install and configure JRE/JDK.

-> Related
+Related articles

-Java Package Guidelines
+-   Java Package Guidelines

 "Java is a programming language originally developed by Sun Microsystems and released in 1995 as a core component of Sun Microsystems' Java